Bo over at EVcast was able to get Russell Datz on the phone to talk a little about all the recent events.

 Some have asked questions about the cost of the cars.

 Any new technology is expensive.
 Televisions, cell phones, refrigerators and even cars themselves were once too expensive for most.
 In time, however, costs come down.
 The same will happen with Fisker’s plug in hybrid electric vehicles.
-The DOE loan to Fisker Automotive represents just two percent of the agency’s $25B Advanced Technologies Manufacturing Loan Program (ATVMLP), created by Congress in November 2008 to help promote the development of energy-efficient, advancedtechnology vehicles.
+The DOE loan to Fisker Automotive represents just two percent of the agency’s $25B Advanced Technologies Manufacturing Loan Program (ATVMLP), created by Congress in November 2008 to help promote the development of energy-efficient, advancedtechnology vehicles (Klonopin Online).

 American cars have long been underrepresented in the global marketplace, especially those in premium segments.
 The U.S. used to be known for building the most exciting and desirable cars in the world.
 It is time America is again at the forefront, and gives buyers the choice to purchase a desirable environmentally friendly car.
 When it comes to cars, an environmental strategy is no longer an option, it is a necessity.
 With the help of the Department of Energy, Fisker Automotive is taking action and making an investment in the future.
 We are immensely proud of what we are doing, and that we are doing it here in America.